 Inset sinks are a classic method of installation which involves your sink being installed from above into a pre-prepared hole in your worktop.
 This gives you a wide range of sink shapes, sizes and styles to choose from, so no matter what your preference is you can be sure to find an inset style sink to suit your kitchen.

 Under-mount sinks are particularly pleasing when combined with granite, wood or solid surface worktops, as they allow for smooth, uninterrupted surfaces.
-Fitted underneath the work surface, it gives an flawless, edgeless finish that is not only easy to clean but is perfectly integrated into the kitchen environment.
-Ideal for a seamless finish.
+Fitted underneath the work surface, it gives an flawless, edgeless finish that is easy to clean and perfectly integrated and ideal for a seamless finish.

 Belfast sinks are a traditional style sink designed to minimise spillages and overflow.
-Hard wearing and available in a variety of durable materials, these style sinks are fitted under your worktop, giving you an edgeless finish that is easy to clean and perfectly integrated into your kitchen environment.
+Hard wearing and available in a variety of durable materials, Belfast style sinks are designed to be fitted under your worktop, giving you an edgeless finish that is easy to clean and perfectly integrated into your kitchen environment.

 Water tanks are available with both 3-in-1 and 4-in-1 taps.
-Designed to either sit behind your plinth under the cabinetry or in the cabinet under your sink, these tanks are discreet and suitable for almost every kitchen, unlike a kettle they only use what is required, heating water silently and delivering boiling water instantly.
+Designed to sit behind your plinth under the cabinetry or under your sink, these tanks are discreet and suitable for almost every kitchen, unlike a kettle they only use what is required, heating water silently and delivering boiling water instantly.